Chapter 33

 The trunk shaker harvester has two parallel, oscillating rails that vibrate the cordon or upper trunk.
 The grape trunk shaker head moves the vine with berries to the right perpendicular to the vine row, and while the berries are moving right, the head reverses direction, moving the trellis to the left.
 This is accomplished be a pair of horizontal picking rails moving along the trellis.

-Pivotal Striker and Bow-Rod Picking Heads
+Bow-Rod Picking Heads

 Click on the following topics for more information on harvesting wine grapes.